Last Updated on July 28, 2023 by Janine

 You’ll also have the opportunity to hire a mariachi band to serenade you along the way!

 Sunday is the busiest and most lively day to visit Xochimilco, as many local families are sure to be on the water.
-That doesn’t mean you should avoid this attraction on Sundays though; that’s the best time to go!
+That doesn’t mean you should avoid this attraction on Sundays, though– it’s the best time to go!

 After breakfast, grab an Uber and head south from Condesa to Xochimilco.
 It will take about an hour to get to Xochimilco from Condesa (depending on traffic) and will likely cost about $200 MXN.

-When I last visited Xochimilco I paid $700 MXN for a 2-hour excursion.
-I’m not sure if there’s a standard price for the experience, but I’d plan to pay somewhere in the ballpark of $700 – $900 MXN for 2 hours.
+When I last visited Xochimilco, I paid $700 MXN for a 2-hour excursion.
+I’m not sure if there’s a standard price for the experience, but expect to pay somewhere in the ballpark of $700 – $900 MXN for 2 hours.
 You should not have to pay per person.

 Lunch: Coyoacán